Chirag-ahir/JAVA-All-Basic/README.md

 What is Execption in Java ?<br>
 An exception is an event, which occurs during the execution of a program, that disrupts the normal flow of the program.

+ What is custome exception in Java ?<br>
+  User-Defined Exception or custom exception is creating your own exception class and throwing that exception using the 'throw' keyword.

  What is Exception Handling in Java ?<br>
  Java Exception Handling is a mechanism to handle runtime errors such as ClassNotFoundException, IOException, SQLException, RemoteException, etc. Exception is an unwanted or unexpected event, which occurs during the execution of a program.
 There are mainly two types of exceptions in Java as follows:<br>